 "I didn't know anything," he mumbled.
 "Why is McGonagall important, anyway?"

 "Just in case," Hermione countered.
 "You never know in advance what might be useful."

 "Or not useful," Draco snorted.
 "Alright, I shut up.
-Sorry," he added seeing hurt on Hermione's face and reproach on Harry's.
+Sorry," he added, seeing hurt on Hermione's face and reproach on Harry's.

 Hermione cleared her throat.

 "So, he talked a lot about his time at school and what a good Head Girl McGonagall was.
-We decided not to interfere and just listen.
+We decided not to interrupt and just listen.
 When people don't think that you want to know something specific, they talk a lot more."

 Harry and Draco looked at each other.
 Judging by the expression on Draco's face, he desperately wanted to ask just how the Gryffindor girl learned that, but he kept it to himself.
 Hermione noticed them glancing at each other, though.
 And, strangely enough, she smiled slyly.

 "At first, my parents didn't like me reading constantly and asking a lot of questions.
 They thought that I should choose books for my age and be interested in the same things as the girls from my school class.
 Anyway, I learned to listen what they talked about when they thought I was busy with something else."